Heart Health: Why Go Red For Women & American Heart Month Matter

 Up to 2.4 million Americans alive today have some form of congenital heart defect.
 This means they were born with heart disease.
 Of these people, about 1 million are children and 1.4 million are adults.
 Critical Congenital Heart Disease accounts for 25% of infant deaths.
 Pulse oximetry screening is a low-cost, effective, and painless test for newborns

 Go Red For Women/American Heart Month: This Friday, February 6th, is National Wear Red Day.
 How is your heart health?
 Do you know anyone who has had a heart attack or suffers from heart disease?
 Do you know anyone who suddenly passed away from an attack?
 I do, and I almost did.
 Since 1984, more women than men have died from heart disease and stroke.
 Whether we choose to take care of our health or stay in denial, the fact is that each of us will be affected by heart issues; it could happen to a friend, a family member, or to us.
 This is one of the fundamental reasons why Go Red For Women & American Heart Month matter.
-They matter because of the research, tips, and alarm bells they share, and the education they provide to help us save lives.
+They matter because of the research, tips, alarm bells they sound, and the education they provide to help us save lives.
 It saved my life!

-My Personal Journey: In 1999, my life took an unusual turn I never expected.
+My Personal Journey: In 1999, my life took an unexpected turn.
 I was a young mother of 5-year-old twin girls, living in Westchester and teaching at Hunter College in NYC.
 I had always exercised, had quit smoking many, many years before, plus I was a yoga/meditation enthusiast and a vegetarian.
 So why was I feeling breathless and out of sorts?
 Why was I having more irregular heartbeats?
-Was it anxiety attacks or work stressWas I imagining all of this?
+Was it anxiety attacks or work stress?
+Was I imagining all of this?
 The fact is that I wasn’t experiencing any work-related stress, but I was trying to find answers to help me understand what was going on.

-In the United States, 59 percent of Black women over the age of 20 have some form of CVD, compared with 43 percent of Hispanic American women, 43 percent of Asian American women, and 42 percent of White women (Exhibit 4).33 American Indian and Native Alaskan women have a prevalence of type 2 diabetes—up to 72 percent in some communities—that’s three times higher than that of White American women.
+In the United States, 59 percent of Black women over the age of 20 have some form of Cardiovascular disease – CVD, compared with 43 percent of Hispanic American women, 43 percent of Asian American women, and 42 percent of White women (Exhibit 4).33 American Indian and Native Alaskan women have a prevalence of type 2 diabetes—up to 72 percent in some communities—that’s three times higher than that of White American women.
 GoRedForWomen.org

 What were the signs?
 Initially, I ignored the dizzy spells and shortness of breath, putting them down to classroom stress.
 I needed a reason, but in retrospect, I wasn’t dealing with any stress at work.
 Over time, I felt tired when walking up the stairs at home, so I visited my doctor and got checked out.
 The focus was not on my heart, as I did not think I “fit” the typical profile of a candidate for heart failure.
-Even though there was a family history of heart disease – my dad died suddenly of an attack, and my mom had a massive stroke and never recovered fully- I believed that because I lived a healthy lifestyle, I was not a classic case study for heart failure.
-The tests didn’t show anything major, but I continued to feel out of sorts.
+Even though there was a family history of heart disease – my dad died suddenly of an attack, and my mom had a massive stroke and never recovered fully – I believed that because I lived a healthy lifestyle, I was not a classic case study for heart failure.
+The tests didn’t show anything significant, but I continued to feel out of sorts.
 My doctor ordered more tests, and nothing unusual came up.
 I continued to feel fatigued and, eventually, I was sent to a cardiologist.
 The cardiologist ran additional tests and finally decided to refer me to another specialist.

 By November, I was referred to a children’s heart specialist, and he diagnosed heart failure.
 I needed open-heart surgery right away.
 I found out I was born with a congenital heart defect and had a rip/hole in my heart.
-One of my valves needed replacing, and it was possible that I might need a pacemaker.
+One of my valves needed replacing, and I might need a pacemaker.
 My surgery was successful.
 Fortunately for me, I can say … I am a survivor.
 But many other women we know haven’t been so fortunate.
 According to research on the subject, 1 in 3 women will die of a heart condition.
 Don’t become a statistic.
 An important point I want to address is that not all heart issues are stress-related.
 Some people are born with undiagnosed heart conditions and, unless you are attentive to how you feel and persist in getting medical help, you might never find out.

 READ: